Badminton School

 • Ethics

-In philosophy we start with Socrates and run right through to contemporary thinkers like Judith Butler.
+In philosophy we start with Socrates and run right through to contemporary thinkers like Peter Singer and Judith Butler.
 The course centres around ultimate questions of the Western canon: what is consciousness?
 What is real?
-What might it mean to have free will?
+How free is our will?

 In Christian Thought we explore topics such as the Problem of Evil, Gender Theory and Marxist Liberation Theology, focusing on the analysis of ideas and beliefs that underpin Judeo-Christian cultures.